openfaas/docs/docs/openfaas-pro/builder.md

-# Function Builder
+# Function Builder API

-OpenFaaS Pro offers an API called the Pro Builder which you can run in your cluster to build container images from functions.
+The Function Builder API provides a simple REST API to create your functions from source code.

 > Note: This feature is included for [OpenFaaS Pro](https://openfaas.com/support/) customers.

-There are many tools that you can use to build OpenFaaS container images, so why would you need the Pro Builder?

-* You want to build images via API
+This is ideal if:

+* You're offering OpenFaaS as a service provider

+  You can invoke the Function Builder's API from your own product
-* You need to build many images and other tooling makes this hard to scale
+* You need to build dozens or hundreds of functions

-* You want to build images within your cluster, rather than using separate external infrastructure
+  Do you really want to manage and maintain that many CI jobs in Jenkins or GitLab?
+* You're already building images in-cluster with the Docker Socket

-* You want a more secure method than mounting a Docker socket into your container
+  You realise how bad this is, and you want a more secure alternative

 The Pro Builder uses Buildkit, developed by the Docker community to perform fast, cached, in-cluster builds via a HTTP API and uses mTLS for encryption.

 Various self-hosted, open source and managed registries are supported.